 Closing the heavy metal door behind me, I slip inside the smallest cell.
 Its light shrouded as if never again could that space face the glare from a bare bulb never turned off.
 My hands touch the pockmarked scars on the bilious green curve of the wall that pushes inward, distorting my perception of space.
 I sit on the wooden slats of the narrow bench, looking for some small focal point in the room; the place to latch onto that people speak of who have endured solitary confinement.
 Looking up, a triangular void as black as pitch seems to stare back with sentience.
 A repository.

 But the metal door has not fully closed.
 From the small crack, I overhear a portion of a tour given to a visitor filming a documentary: the bodies found in the courtyard, the description of torture, and the length of time in the cell I currently sit in with my door ajar.

 Silently I sit in the dim light as a man is being questioned.
 He says he makes a point in his travels to visit places such as this in homage to those who have been tortured and killed, as a reminder of the preciousness of freedom.
 As a reminder of what happens when it fades away.

 His grandfather was in a Nazi concentration camp.

 I order a coffee and review the news for the first time in over a week.
-I read of the meeting between Putin and Trump, Nato, another mass shooting – this time not our school children but journalists.
-I read more on the refugee children ripped from their parents and placed in cages, the callous coat of a woman, the move toward the dissolution of unions, ICE raids, protests and this just a fraction of the news this week.
+I read of the meeting between Putin and Trump, Nato, another mass shooting – this time, not school children but journalists.
+I read about the refugee children ripped from their parents and placed in cages, the callous coat of a woman, the move toward the dissolution of unions, ICE raids, and protests.
+All this a fraction of the news this week.
 My eyes well up over coffee.

 And this is why Silvia’s story is important.
 This is why I have traveled to Estonia.

-So as not to forget the preciousness of freedom, and what it means otherwise.
+So as not to forget the preciousness of freedom and what it means otherwise.